phsilveira/opencv-motion-detector/README.md

 4. The motion watcher will detect motion in these images and copy frames with motion to the "motion_detected" folder

 You can run both scripts with custom parameters to suit your environment and needs.

+Scans the motion_detected directory for event folders Identifies which events don't have analysis files (or processes all if --force is used) For each event folder:
+Collects the image files and sorts them by sequence Sends them to OpenAI's vision API with the same prompt used in motion_watcher.py Saves the analysis results in both text and JSON format
+Features:

+Command-line options to customize behavior:

+--input-folder: Specify a different base folder
+--max-images: Limit how many images to analyze per event (default: 20)
+--model: Choose the OpenAI model (default: chatgpt-4o-latest)
+--force: Reanalyze events even if they already have analysis files
+--start-from: Start analysis from a specific event ID
+--filter: Only analyze events with a specific string in their ID
+--dry-run: Show what would be analyzed without making API calls
+--api-key: Provide OpenAI API key (otherwise reads from environment) Progress tracking using tqdm

+Error handling for API failures or image loading issues

+Logging with detailed information about the analysis process

+To use the script:

+# Basic usage (reads API key from environment variable)
+python batch_analyze_events.py

+# Specify a different folder and more options
+python batch_analyze_events.py -i /path/to/events --max-images 10 --force

+# Start from a specific event and only process a subset
+python batch_analyze_events.py --start-from event_20250402 --filter 20250402

+The script requires the following Python packages:

+openai
+python-dotenv
+tqdm